PLeBarbenchon/boundaryscheme/README.md

 - Download the folder "boundaryscheme"
 - Check that the package in "requirements.txt" are well installed on your computer and reachable with the version of Python you use.
-- Execute one the file in the folder "examples"
+- Execute one the file in the folder "examples" : for instance, use the command-line "python3 examples/draw_symbol.py"